Adult Protective Services

 What will I be asked if I do make a report?

 You will be asked to provide as much information about the vulnerable adult or elderly adult as possible.
 This will include name, birth date, address, phone number, etc. You will also be asked to describe the alleged abuse or neglect.
-Reporters are also asked to provide their name and contact information.
+Reporters are asked to provide their name and contact information.
 You do not have to provide this information if you choose not to.
+If the individual you are calling about already receives services and has providers/a case manager, this is helpful information to provide when making a report.
+Providing information on informal supports (family and friends) for the individual is also helpful.

 Will the person know that I made the report?